Coherent sheaves and quantum Coulomb branches II: quiver gauge theories and knot homology: Slodowy slices in type A

 \subsection{Kleinian singularities}

 The simplest special case is the Kleinian singularity $\C^2/(\Z/\ell\Z)$.
-This is isomorphic to the slice to the subregular orbit of $\mathfrak{sl}_\ell$ in the full nilcone, i.e. Jordan types $\la=(\ell,0)$ and $\mu=(\ell-1,1)$.
+This is isomorphic to the slice to the subregular orbit of $\mathfrak{sl}_\ell$ in the full nilcone, that is, Jordan types $\la=(\ell,0)$ and $\mu=(\ell-1,1)$.
 Thus, this corresponds to the case where $w_1=\ell$ and $v_1=1$.
 That is, we have $\ell$ red strands with the same label and a single black strand.

 We have $\ell$ different idempotents depending on the position of the black strand, which we think of as positioned in a cycle.
 The algebra of endomorphisms is generated by these idempotents, and by the degree 1 maps joining adjacent chambers by crossing the red strand: